 This app is one of the top-rated on the Google Play Store and, as the name suggests, includes a built-in flashlight for scanning QR Codes in a poorly lit setting.

 Apps You Might Already Have…

 But Didn’t Know Could Function as QR Code Readers

 With 166 million monthly active users, this popular mobile app can also read QR Codes.
 Just point the camera toward the QR Code, then tap and hold the screen to open the link.

 Known as a music-recognizing app, Shazam can also scan QR Codes for interactive content, special offers, and the ability to purchase items or share them with others.

 The social network added QR Code scanning in its Lens visual discovery feature to make it “more useful and actionable for brands” that are using the platform to promote their products.

 Top 9 QR Code Types

 Every QR Code has a specific purpose.
 If you are thinking of creating a marketing campaign, you can use the various types to provide different types of information to your customers depending on the goals of a campaign.
-Below are some of the popular QR Code types.

 Check out my previous blog post: Implementing Bar Codes, for more “How To” information on setting up your own QR Codes.